Negative body language in public speaking hurts your credibility. Read this to see if you're guilty of the ‘7 deadly

 Body Language Is Key to Nonverbal Communication

 If you're that interested in what other people are showing you in terms of their intensions and motives, let's turn that situation around: What about when you're the one giving a speech or presentation?
-You've got it—your audience wants to know the same things about you, including:
+You get it: your audience wants to know the same things about you, including: